jagill/nerd-smalltalk/src/html/timelineOfLife.md

 The next Eon, the _Archean Eon_, lasted from 4 BYA to 2.5 BYA.
 There was almost no free oxygen, although there was prevalent water.
 By the end of the Archean, the first continents were formed.
-There is evidence that life began in the very early Archaen, although we are unsure of the form of the first life[1].
+There is evidence that life began in the very early Archaen, although we are unsure of its first form[1].
 There is controversial evidence at 4.1 BYA, and stronger evidence around 3.8-3.7 BYA, recorded in
 [Banded Iron Formations](https://en.wikipedia.org/wiki/Banded_iron_formation).